CodingKrishna/lab-programs/math-programs.md

 6. How to get min number between two numbers.
 7. How to get exponential value of a number.
 8. Write a C program to find both the largest and smallest number in a list of integers.
-9. print the multiplication table of a given number 10.To evaluate x^n
+9. print the multiplication table of a given number.
+10.To evaluate x^n.
 11.Program to find area and circumference of circle.
-12.To compute the average of three given numbers 13.Program to Check if a Number is Positive, Negative or Zero
+12.To compute the average of three given numbers.
+13.Program to Check if a Number is Positive, Negative or Zero.

 ## Medium:

 1. A Fibonacci Sequence is defined as follows: the first and second terms in the sequence are 0 and 1.
 Subsequent terms are found by        adding the preceding two terms in the sequence.
 2. Program to calculate the Combinations and Permutations
 3. program to find hcf and lcm
 4. To Find The Roots Of Quadratic Equation